OpenTermsArchive/terms-types/README.md

 After having answered these questions, if reading out loud the tryptich, it sounds right to say that **“these terms describe how the `<writer>` commits to handle the `<object>` for its `<audience>`”**.

-## Add new terms type
+## Add new terms types

-Contributions to expand the `terms-types` database are welcome.
-If you'd like to suggest a new type, please follow the [process detailed in our CONTRIBUTING file](CONTRIBUTING.md).
+Contributions to expand the list of known terms types are welcome, but need to follow a strict design, review and validation process in order to ensure consistency in the ontology.
+If you'd like to suggest a new type, please follow the process detailed in the [CONTRIBUTING file](CONTRIBUTING.md).

 ---